anmolagarwal999/Student-Performance-Analysis/README.md

 # Student-Performance-Analysis

 This is supposed to my first shot at data analysis.
-The task to be performed is simple basic analysis of the dataset and to infer useful facts and patterns.
+The task to be performed is a simple basic analysis of the dataset and to infer useful facts and patterns.
+It also serves as a practice to get an idea about numpy syntax.

 ## Dataset